-10 IT tools
+10. IT-Tools

-Corridor North Sea - Baltic uses the following common IT tools provided by RNE in order to facilitate fast and easy access to the corridor infrastructure / capacity and corridor-related information for the applicants.
+All here described Corridors use the following common IT tools provided by RNE in order to facilitate fast and easy access to the corridor infrastructure / capacity and corridor-related information for the applicants.

 10.1 Path Coordination System (PCS)